 In his 14 years at this property, Chef Bobby has held virtually every position in the kitchen, working under some of the most talented and influential chefs in the state line area.
 His experience with various styles of cooking and different types of cuisine has helped him develop an impressive culinary portfolio.

 Making memorable moments for diners is something Chef Bobby strives for every day.
 “Nothing in this business is more inspiring than hearing a customer say it’s the best meal they’ve ever had.”

 In 2011, Maria was hired as a breakfast server at the now defunct Café Belwah.
-In her six years at this property, Maria has held many positions in the restaurant.
+In her six years at property, Maria has held many positions in the restaurant.
 She began her work with the front of house staff as a busser, hostess and breakfast server.

 During the transition from Café Belwah to Merrill & Houston’s in 2012, Maria decided to follow in the footsteps of her father, Merrill & Houston’s sous chef Valentin Hernandez, and began to work as a prep cook.
 She quickly gained the trust of the kitchen staff as she worked her way up to chef and supervisor.